atomistic-machine-learning/schnetpack/README.md

 - wACSF - weighted atom-centered symmetry functions [4,5]

-_**Note: We will keep working on improving the documentation, supporting more architectures and datasets and many more.**_
+_**Note: We will keep working on improving the documentation, supporting more architectures and datasets and many more features.**_

 ##### Requirements:
 - python 3